mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 To by-pass Scanian Protectorate boats:
 Difficulty, Off=Sensor Ops, Def=range, 3 min
 (confrontation)
-Referee: Use the most favourable sensor scan difficulty level from among the unit's UCP.
+Referee: Use the most favorable sensor scan difficulty level from among the unit's UCP.
 Use the range from the sensing unit to the target unit as a negative DM.
 Optionally the character may use his Computer skill in